shred/a4000-bom/content/index.md

 <div class="toc"><ul>
   <li><a href="index.html">Introduction</a> &ndash; this page</li>
-  <li><a href="a4000-bom.html">The Bill of Material</a> &ndash; what you are probably here for</li>
+  <li><a href="a4000-bom.html">The Bill of Materials</a> &ndash; what you are probably here for</li>
   <li><a href="csv.html">CSV Export</a> &ndash; for Mouser Electronics</li>
   <li><a href="a4000-bom.xlsx">Excel File Download</a> &ndash; for your spreadsheet application</li>
   <li><a href="diffs.html">Known Discrepancies</a> &ndash; in our sources</li>
-  <li><a href="https://github.com/shred/a4000-bom">GitHub Project Page</a> &ndash; feel free to contribute</li>
+  <li><a href="https://codeberg.org/shred/a4000-bom">Codeberg Project Page</a> &ndash; feel free to contribute</li>
   <li><a href="other.html">Other Bill of Materials</a> &ndash; if you liked this one</li>
 </ul></div>

 # Introduction

-This is the Bill of Material for a replica Amiga 4000D Rev B. It is optimized for [Acill's A4000 Replica Project](https://github.com/Acill/A4000RevB) boards.
+This is the Bill of Materials for a replica Amiga 4000D Rev B. It is optimized for [Acill's A4000 Replica Project](https://github.com/Acill/A4000RevB) boards.

 ## Read Me First!

 If you want to build your own Amiga, be aware that the machine was designed in the early 1990s.

-While almost all of the standard components are still available, some components are very rare by now.
-You will need *all* of the listed components (except of those marked optional).
+While almost all the standard components are still available, some components are very rare by now.
+You will need *all* the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

 Also be aware that there are six PALs that need to be programmed.
 They cannot be programmed in-circuit, so you will need a GAL capable programmer.

 As the Amiga mainboard does not comply to the ATX form factor, you cannot use a standard PC case and a PC power supply without careful selection and manual changes.

-This bill of material only comprises of the components required for the mainboard itself. **The absolute bare minimum for a booting machine is:**
+This bill of material includes only the components required for the mainboard itself. **The absolute bare minimum for a booting machine is:**

 * This mainboard, fully assembled and tested
 * A power supply (and a Mate-N-Lok connector/adapter unless an original PSU is used)